 ‘28 Tales for 28 Days’ is a new initiative to highlight the call for a time limit and to extend conversations about indefinite detention.
 Actors including Jeremy Irons, Christopher Eccleston, Shobu Kapoor, Maxine Peake, Zoe Wanamaker and Niamh Cusack and writers Kamila Shamsie, Patience Agbabi, Neel Mukherjee and others have been filmed reading the tales of those who have experienced detention and those who have worked with them.
 All writers and actors have donated their work and the studio space was also donated.

-From Tuesday September 11 – 28 Tales will appear online each day over 28 days taking our message to a new audience.
-Crucially, the 28th tale will be read in Westminster taking the tales to parliamentarians who have the power to bring about legislative change and end the injustice of immigration detention.
+28 Tales appeared online each day over 28 days taking our message to a new audience.
+Crucially, on 25 October 2018, the message of the 28 Tales was taken to parliamentarians inside the Palace of Westminster to those who have the power to bring about legislative change and end the injustice of immigration detention.

-Jeremy Irons reads The Prologue on the ’28for28′ website – available now and everyday there will be a new tale.
+Jeremy Irons reads The Prologue on the ’28for28′ website – which is available now as are all the rest of the ’28’.

 Listen to Maxine Peake